nuagenetworks/nuage-metroae/juju_charms/metroae/README.md

 - Private key file for ssh to the target server (KVM hypervisor) available via http URL (repository)
 - Properly configured MaaS server with a tagged bare-metal instance specifically for this VSC
 - Bare-metal instance must be configured with a minimum of 4 GB of memory and 4 CPU cores.
-- Bare-metal instance must be configured to be given a known, static IPv4 address
 - Bare-metal instance must be configured to use a DNS server that can resolve the VSD FQDN

 ## Limitations